gomorpheus/morpheus-docs/release_notes/current.rst

 :Currency: - Add support for Polish Zloty (PLN) currency. :superscript:`5.5.2`
 :Jenkins: - The Jenkins integration has been deprecated and removed from the product.
 A Jenkins Task Plugin has been created for triggering Jenkins jobs.
 See share.morpheusdata.com for more details on that Plugin. :superscript:`5.5.2`
 :Library: - Dark theme versions of Instance Type logos can now be managed via |morpheus| API and CLI. :superscript:`5.5.2`
+:Session Manager: Morpheus features a new session manager that was necessary in order to resolve expiring connections from the agents due to a Spring framework update.
+This new session manager no longer requires Sticky Sessions and they can now be turned off at the load balancer if so desired.
+However, keeping them on is totally reasonable as well as it reduces overall system load.
+Rolling restarts no longer kick you out of your session if sticky sessions are off as it distributes your session data across the morpheus nodes in an HA environment.
+Additionally, overall system load is reduced as a result of the new session manager.
 :Terraform: - Added data grouping to the Resource tab of the Detail page for Terraform Apps and Instances to make data more consumable in situations with large numbers of resources. :superscript:`5.5.2`